ethicalhack3r/ethicalhack3r.github.io/_posts/2014-10-12-memcached.markdown

 ### Slabs

 So to return the key names we first need the slab ids.
-Luckily for us some slab ids are retrned when issueing the ```stats items``` command.
+Luckily for us some slab ids are returned when issueing the ```stats items``` command.

 The output of this command looks like this (borrowed from the previous [blog post](http://www.darkcoding.net/software/memcached-list-all-keys/)):